schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/security-considerations.md

 ## Scripting

-SchemaCrawler can execute scripts in Python, JavaScript, Groovy and or any other language for which a Java Script Engine is available.
+SchemaCrawler can execute scripts in Python or JavaScript.
 SchemaCrawler cannot vouch for the security of the scripts that are executed.

 This functionality is provided in the "schemacrawler-scripting"